Bodyweight Squat

 • Shoulder-width Stance: A somewhat more balanced activation of quads, glutes, and hip adductors.
 A good default stance for most people, especially those new to squatting.

-How to perform Bodyweight Squat:
+How to perform Bodyweight Squats:

 • Starting Position: Stand with your feet shoulder-width apart, toes pointing slightly outward.
 Keep your chest up, shoulders back, and core engaged.

 • Execution: Begin the movement by bending at the hips and knees, lowering your body until just around or a little below 90 degrees or as low as your mobility allows.
-Hold the bottom position briefly, then return to the starting position by simultaneously extending both the hips and legs.
+Hold the bottom position briefly, then return to the starting position by extending both the hips and legs.

 • Repetition: Repeat the movement for your desired number of repetitions.